henribaeyens/faketory/README.md

 composer install
 ```

+## Running Faketory

+Head to the module configuration, accept the "I understand" warning, and click on the "Anonymize User Data" button.
+The request is sent via AJAX and the outcome, for each processor, is displayed upon completion of the request.

 ## DISCLAIMER

 This module should only be used in a development environment (**to anonymize data from a production database dump** for instance).